Search

 Solution:

 Sometimes going to the nail salon can potentially expose our nail beds to pathogens.
-One common bacterial infection from injuries at nail salons is caused by species of nontuberculous mycobacteria, bacteria that are typically found in water such as pedicure footbaths.
-If the mycobacteria enter the bloodstream through a skin wound like microtears from exfoliation or cuticle nipping, the follicles can become infected.
+Nontuberculous mycobacteria is a bacteria typically found in water and pedicure footbaths.
+If the mycobacteria enters the bloodstream through microtears from exfoliation or cuticle nipping, the follicles can become infected.

-Secondly, you can also be exposed to paronychia at nail salons if proper hygiene protocols are not followed.
-Paronychia is a bacterial (or fungal) infection that occurs around the nails, and it can especially occur when the cuticle has been compromised.
-It causes painful redness, swelling, and fluid around the cuticle.
+Secondly, if proper hygiene protocols are not followed, you can also be exposed to paronychia at nail salons.
+Paronychia is a bacterial (or fungal) infection that occurs around the nails, and it is more likely to happen when the cuticle has been compromised.
+Paronychia causes painful redness, swelling, and fluid around the cuticle.
 With severe infections, it may need to be resolved by a doctor as well as oral antibiotics.
 But, it can improve with finger soaking or topical antibiotics.

-As mentioned before, paronychia can be caused by trauma to the nail cuticles, such as from pushing and cutting them back.
+As mentioned before, paronychia can be caused by trauma to the nail cuticles such as pushing and cutting them back.

 Solution: